Democratic National Committee cyber attacks: Hacking the DNC

 at various times and in various DNC systems.
 "Fancy Bear" employed X Agent malware, which enabled distant command execution, transmissions of files and keylogging, as well as the "X-Tunnel" malware.

 DNC leaders became aware of the compromise in April 2016.
 These attacks broadly reflect Russian government interest in the U.S. political system, as well as political leaders' policies, tendencies and proclivities while assessing possible beneficial outcomes.
 The attacks also broadly reflect Russian government interest in the strategies, policies, and practices of the U.S. Government.
 This also globally reflects foreign governments' interest in ascertaining information on Donald Trump as a new entry into U.S. political leadership roles, in contrast to information likely to have been garnered over the decades pertaining to the Clintons.

 The DNC commissioned the cybersecurity company CrowdStrike to defeat the intrusions.
 Its chief technology officer, Dmitri Alperovitch, who is also a cybersecurity expert, stated:

 CrowdStrike stands fully by its analysis and findings identifying two separate Russian intelligence-affiliated adversaries present in the DNC network in May 2016[...]
 We've had lots of experience with both of these actors attempting to target our customers in the past and know them well.
 In fact, our team considers them some of the best adversaries out of all the numerous nation-state, criminal and hacktivist/terrorist groups we encounter on a daily basis.
 Their tradecraft is superb, operational security second to none and the extensive usage of 'living-off-the-land' techniques enables them to easily bypass many security solutions they encounter.

 Other cybersecurity firms, Fidelis Cybersecurity and FireEye, independently reviewed the malware and came to the same conclusion as CrowdStrike—that expert Russian hacking groups were responsible for the breach.
 In November 2017, US authorities identified 6 Russian individuals who conducted the hack.
 Beginning in December 2016 the Russian government arrested Sergei Mikhailov, a high ranking government cyber-spy, Ruslan Stoyanov, a private sector cyber-security expert, Georgy Fomchenkov, a former government cyber-spy, and Dmitry Dokuchaev, a Mikhailov associate and charged them with aiding U.S. intelligence agencies which the New York Times associated with the DNC hacking.

 Donor information

-Although the DNC claimed that no personal, financial, or donor information was accessed, "Guccifer 2.0" leaked what he, she or they claimed were donor lists detailing DNC campaign contributions to Gawker and The Smoking Gun.
+Although the DNC claimed that no personal, financial, or donor information was accessed, "Guccifer 2.0" leaked what they claimed were donor lists detailing DNC campaign contributions to Gawker and The Smoking Gun.

 However, this information has not been authenticated, and doubts remain about Guccifer 2.0's backstory.